AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/reply-to-a-comment-from-outlook.md

 1. Click **[!UICONTROL Reply to Comment]**.
 1. Specify your comment in the provided field.
-1. (Optional) Click&nbsp;**[!UICONTROL Include Others]**, begin typing the name of users who you want to include in the update, then click the name when it appears in the drop-down list.\
+1. (Optional) Click **[!UICONTROL Include Others]**, begin typing the name of users who you want to include in the update, then click the name when it appears in the drop-down list.\
    Repeat this process to include additional users, then click **[!UICONTROL Done]**.\
    By default, the user you are replying to receives a notification regardless of whether you include them.\
    ![o365_addin_includeothers.png](assets/o365-addin-includeothers.png)